sudipta-pran/100daysReactChallenge/README.md

 Been away to another city for a few days.
 In that trip had the opportunity to teach some university student about web development and react in particular.
 This was a 2 day workshop so it was just an introductory program.
 At the end the students were given to make a timer in react using state.

 To add on it, I created a clock in a canvas and made it tick according to this timer, thus making the project a stopwatch.
 It is live here: http://jinsoft.in/games/stopwatch/index.html

+# day 036:
+8/4/19

+Again had to be away for a couple of days.
+Today I listen to a podcast by the creator of hooks Dan Abramov with MPJ.